hearthforpc-oss/Hearth/README.md

 1. Go to **drive.google.com/drive/downloads** in your browser
 2. Click the download button and run the installer
 3. Sign in with your Google account when it asks
+4. After it installs, find the Google Drive icon in your system tray (bottom right near the clock) and click it
+5. Click the **gear icon** in the top right of the popup, then click **Preferences**
+6. In the Preferences window, click **Google Drive** on the left side
-4. When it asks how to sync files, choose **Mirror Files** — this is important, Stream Files will not work
+7. Select **Mirror Files** — this is important, Stream Files will not work
+8. Click Save and let it finish syncing
-5. After it finishes, Google Drive will create a new folder on your PC that looks like a regular folder.
-On most computers it shows up as a drive letter like G: or F: in File Explorer — look for it under "This PC"
+9. Google Drive will create a new folder on your PC that looks like a regular drive.
+Look for it under "This PC" in File Explorer — it will show up as a drive letter like G: or F:

 ### Step 2 — Create a shared folder